Material Diagnostics for H2 Technologies

 • Limitations of 2D Imaging: Traditional pure 2D image methods are often insufficient for assessing critical factors.

-Our comprehensive service solutions:
+Our service solutions:

 • FIB-SEM Technique: A series of 2D SEM images are acquired using the FIB-SEM slice-and-view technique.